 Professional Students

 Students in professional programs have higher borrowing limits for Direct Loans under the new rules.
 The specific degrees qualifying under professional programs have been defined under OBBBA as those generally at doctoral level, requiring ≥6 academic years, licensure, and that fall within specific CIP codes per the U.S. Department of Education.
 UNC Greensboro does not currently offer any programs that are classified as professional level programs based on the U.S. Department of Education definitions.
+UNCG is aware that there is currently litigation over the definition of professional programs as defined by the U.S. Department of Education.
+We will update this site and inform affected students if there is any change to this rule.

 Overall Lifetime Borrowing Cap

 Across all loans during a student’s lifetime, there is a Direct Loan borrowing limit of $257,500.
+Parent PLUS Loans are not counted toward a student’s lifetime limit.

 Legacy Provision